In the next ten minutes, get ready to:

 Special note: Open the resources in Adobe Acrobat, not your web browser, as they have JavaScript code embedded.

 - HCL System Selection: We’ve streamlined the process using a Google form detailing the pros and cons of each system, complete with key resource links.
 This lets users select a system and instantly notify you about their choice by completing the form.
-We discovered that 90% can select through this method, while the remaining 10% preferred a face-to-face consultation.
+We discovered that 90% selected through this method, while the remaining 10% preferred a face-to-face consultation.
 This efficient method has spared hours of diabetes educator time.
 Check it out here, and feel free to replicate and customise it for your platform.
 Don’t know how to create a Google form?:

 - Education Pathway and Resources: